lolow/emission_allocator/README.md

         -h, --help                       Show this message

-## Emission map
+## Emission maps

-Map are ESRI raster map as follows:
+The sectoral maps are ESRI raster maps as follows:

     ncols 4
     nrows 4